 Sylvia was an odd duck.
 I didn’t see it then but in retrospect and given new information, I realized she was a little nutty.
-My father was a handsome man who had no problem getting the ladies.
-However, Sylvia happened to be the only one he could never let go.
+My father was a handsome man who had no problem meeting the ladies.
+However, Sylvia happened to be the one love of which he could never let go.

-Ramtha was a god who lived as a mortal through a women named JZ Knight.
-My dad and Sylvia would watch in a meditation pose videos of Ramtha giving lectures on how to live for RamthaOne.
+Ramtha was a god who lived as a mortal through a woman named JZ Knight.
+My dad and Sylvia would watch in a meditativej pose videos of Ramtha giving lectures on how to live for RamthaOne.
 “Your lethargy wants you to go with the flow.
 Do you have your underground with all preparations that will let you go undetected?”
 Ramtha would ask and she would end every sentence with a long pause and then the word “Indeed.”

 “Face your fears and allow yourself to unmask their illusion.”
-Long pause…Indeed.
+Long pause…”Indeed.”

-Jason and I were afraid to bring our friends home given the two of them at any moment would be meditating, watching and or discussing Ramtha.
+Jason and I were afraid to bring our friends home given the two of them at any moment would be meditating, watching, and or discussing Ramtha.
 It was not normal

-In the end she moved to Weed, California and stockpiled ten years worth of canned goods, toilet paper, clothing, and whatever else she felt was needed under house.
+In the end, she moved to Weed, California, and stockpiled ten years’ worth of canned goods, toilet paper, clothing, and whatever else she felt was needed under the house.
 She bought hundreds of llamas and peacocks because they would be her new friends.
-Often, she spoke about Mount Shasta and taught is that it was a portal where different beings of consciousness travel to alternate universes.
+Often, she spoke about Mount Shasta and believed that it was a portal where different beings of consciousness travel to alternate universes.
 We would visit the mountain.
 I never saw a portal but we came and we left many times.